nschonni/cordova-docs/articles/cordova-samples.md

 ![Star Track by Phonegap](media/cordova-samples/startrack.png)

 Star Track is a Cordova app that allows you to search for songs (tracks), preview a list, and star the tracks in your results.
 It's built using Framework 7, a jQuery-like JavaScript library.
 It was created by the Phonegap team and [announced on their developer blog April 2016](http://phonegap.com/blog/2016/04/21/introducing-star-track-by-phonegap/).

 Play around with their [sample on Github](https://github.com/phonegap/phonegap-app-star-track).
+Open this project by following the instructions [here]](#how-to-open-a-cordova-project-in-vs/).

 ## Suggest Your Own